 In essence there will be no Google search anymore.

 Instead of search Google will provide automated summaries for each query based on scraped third party content with no human oversight.

 With only “16%” of those facts confirmed Google will show up rumors and gossip dressed as facts about you instead of search results like until now.
 How to deal with that?

 27. Google- or the Dehumanization of Search

-With (visible) Google Authorship dead and Google+ in prolonged agony Google seems to have given up on the added human aspects of its search offering.
+With (visible) Google Authorship dead and Google+ long gone Google seems to have given up on the added social aspects of its search offering.

 28. Google’s Brave New World

 Do you want a future when one giant corporation is controlling access to the world’s information and knowledge?
 Probably not, yet we’re almost there.